hs29590/robro_image_saver/README.md

 3. install robroCloud as mentioned in Readme.
-4. Create role and service account. and download JSON. https://docs.google.com/document/d/1WtwhxfyTrMaWV6cSIFOlwGeqxoYtF8q0I7Wr_UMoSdM/edit (I don't have permission to create roles.
-Old one wont work as it requires new permission 'storage.buckets.create'. you can chose to create new JSON or add permission to existing role)
+4. Create role and service account. and download JSON. https://docs.google.com/document/d/1WtwhxfyTrMaWV6cSIFOlwGeqxoYtF8q0I7Wr_UMoSdM/edit
 5. Clone https://github.com/hs29590/robro_image_saver.
 6. Edit launch file with required ros topic name and triggers to ignore etc.
 4. Launch